 Reflection

-Our project overall worked well.
+Our project overall worked as planned.
 We had a nice and productive working environment.
 We sometimes struggled a bit with our code but managed to solve it quite fast.
 We are very pleased with the results of our PCA Algorithm.
-We did not expect it to twort that well after such a short amount of time.
-The program to name and optimize our pictures saved us a lot of time and we would definitely recommend doing it this way.
+We did not expect it to work that well after such a short amount of time.
+The program to name and optimize our pictures saved us a lot of time and we would definitely recommend doing it this way again.

-We are aware of the fact that our dataset is not very diverse..
-It only contains with-colored hands.
-We do not know if our programs also work on darker-colored hands, but we can assume that it won’t workbased on other studies presented to us by Mrs. Steiner.
-If we had had more time on our project we would increase the diversity in our dataset with different colored hands.
-This also iesapplies to our test set.
-We only tested our algorithm with one personthe same age as the others in the train set.
-It would also be interesting to know whether an older and or younger person would influence our results and if so by how much.
+We are well aware of the fact that our dataset is not very diverse as it only contains white-colored hands.
+We do not know, if our programs also work on darker-colored hands, but would assume, that it might not work there, based on other studies presented to us by Mrs. Steiner.
+If we would have had more time on our project, we would have increased the diversity in our dataset with different colored hands.
+This would also apply to our test set.
+We only tested our algorithm with a person with the same age as the others in the train set.
+It would also be interesting to know, whether an older and/or younger person’s hand would influence our results and if so by how much and why.

-At the beginning of working with the K-means clustering algorithm we were unsure if the algorithm edworked because we had very bad results.
-This resulted in us rewritingthe algorithm in an empty file with two-dimensional data so it would be plottable.
-From this we found that our inginitializing was very bad, but that our algorithm worked.
-In the end the issue was with the data that came from the PCA algorithm as we used it not converted to the right format.
+At the beginning of working with the K-means clustering algorithm, we were unsure, if the algorithm works at all, because we had inadequate results.
+This resulted in a rewriting of the algorithm in an empty file with two-dimensional data, so it would be plottable.
+By doing so, we found out, that our initialization process was deficient, but that our general algorithm worked.
+In the end the issue was with the data coming from the PCA algorithm as we used it unconverted to the right format.

 The results of K-Means clustering were good, but not very satisfactory.
-Other clustering methods might have worked better here.
-The issue with our dataset was that overlapping features in hand signs, such as the presence or position of a finger, sometimes seem to be more important than differences, e.g. whether the pinky is shown or not.
-Another way we could cluster our data would be clustering which does not assign items to a single cluster.
-Rather we would assign points to all the clusters, with a weight which tells us how much the point belongs to the cluster.
-This would be so called fuzzy clustering.
-In our case we could extend our K-Means clustering to fuzzy C-Means clustering.
-That could be better suited for our use case.
-We could then give the user some kind of certainty with each picture that it is the corresponding hand sign.
+Other clustering methods might result in a better outcome.
+The issue with our dataset was, that overlapping features in hand signs, such as the presence or position of a finger, sometimes seemed to be more important than other differences (e.g. whether the pinky is shown or not).
+Another way we could cluster our data would be by not assigning items to a single cluster.
+Rather we would assign points to all clusters, with a weight, which tells us how much the point belongs to the cluster.
+This would result in a so-called fuzzy clustering.
+In our case we could then extend our K-Means clustering to fuzzy C-Means clustering.
+This might result in a better performance for our use case.

 References